jmetev1/practice/html5/README.md

 1. Add a footer to the table which will eventually show the sum total price of all the items in the table.
 The left column should read _Sum:_, while the right column will read _$0.00_ for now.

 2. Center-align the header fields.
-Leave the table body item fields left-aligned.
-Right-align the price field in the table.
+Leave the table body & footer item fields left-aligned.
+Right-align the price field in the table body & footer.

 3. Zebra-stripe the table.
 In other words, highlight every other row with a light-grayish-type color.